-Beta has to be always analyzed together with other financial ratios such as return on capital employed or free cash flow growth.
+Beta has to be always analyzed together with other financial tools such as return on capital employed calculator or free cash flow growth.
 However, we have to adapt our analysis and define which investing strategy we are going to follow based on the five beta cases:

 β > 1 — As mentioned above, a company's returns with such a beta will swing more wildly than the market.
 With β = 1.5, if the market loses 10%, the stock would lose 15%.
 Vice versa, the stock would gain 15% for a market gain of 10%.
 Technological and innovative companies are considered high beta stocks.

 β = 1 — It means the stock returns mirror the returns of the market to which it is compared.
 If the benchmark goes up 10%, the stock will go exactly 10%.
 A mutual fund that emulates the SP500 would have β = 1.

 β < 1 — The stock is less volatile than the benchmark.
 Some examples are well-positioned, anti-recession businesses like Coca-Cola or Johnson & Johnson.
 Such companies will experience less percentual drawdown compared to the market because they are more stable and solid than the average companies of the market.